grantjenks/python-sortedcontainers/docs/performance-scale.rst

 expensive to replicate with other implementations.

 Two methods are most important for analysis.
 Each stresses editing while maintaining sorted order.
-The first is :ref:`SortedList.add<SortedList.add>` which identifies the insertion position using binary search.
-The second is :ref:`SortedList.__delitem__<SortedList.__delitem__>` which identifies the deletion position using indexing.
+The first is :func:`SortedList.add` which identifies the insertion position using binary search.
+The second is :func:`SortedList.__delitem__` which identifies the deletion position using indexing.
 Most other methods are either symmetric or a subset of the runtime complexity of these methods.

 To fully grasp the content below, its strongly recommended that you read the :doc:`implementation details<implementation>`